rsyncOSX/RsyncOSXdocs/content/post/swiftuiviews.md

-tags = ["swiftui, nextversion"] categories = ["swiftui"] description = "Some info about SwiftUI version of RsyncOSX" lastmod = "2021-03-02"
+tags = ["swiftui, nextversion"] categories = ["swiftui"] description = "Some info about SwiftUI version of RsyncOSX" lastmod = "2021-03-10"
 +++
 The UI will change as the development continues.
 But the overall structure and navigation will be like the views below.
-The screenshots and info are updated **2 March 2021**.
+The screenshots and info are updated **10 March 2021**.
+There will probably be a testversion within a week or two.

 ## Error handling